boyhero/TaskAllocator/README.md

 # TaskAllocator
-How to get the best solution for project tasks by allocating the resources
+How to get the best solution for project tasks by allocating the resources intelligently